 Instead, Peacock is focusing on delivering a product with known fans.
 Who tune in on a weekly basis.
 Say there is a die-hard WWE fan.
-Now, if they want to watch Wrestlemania or replays of Raw and Smackdown, they’ll have to go to Peacock.
-The dream is that once they’re done, they’ll check out The Office or Law and Order or Yellowstone or, who knows, The Real Housewives.
+Now, if they want to watch WrestleMania or replays of Raw and Smackdown, they’ll have to go to Peacock.
+The dream is that once they’re done, they’ll check out The Office or Law & Order or Yellowstone or, who knows, The Real Housewives.
 Boom, a TV habit is born.

 Knowing that the WWE had 1.6 million subscribers recently, that’s a lot of potential regular viewers.
 That’s a ton of upside.
 (If it can retain all those subscribers? $192 million per year at $10 per month.)

-See, there is always a risk for any sport is that the vast majority who watch when access is easy–the followers and casuals–just don’t when it goes behind a paywall.
+See, there is always a risk for any sport that the vast majority who watch when access is easy–the followers and casuals–just don’t when it goes behind a paywall.
 That’s the terror keeping the NFL/NBA/MLB from going digital only.
 For example, look at the Pac-12 Network when it left AT&T distributors.
 I was a huge follower of all things UCLA.
 But would I change my whole cable bundle for college baseball and gymnastics?
 Nope.

-The upside for Peacock is the WWE Network subscribers had already opted in to digital-only.
+The upside for Peacock is that the WWE Network subscribers had already opted in to digital-only.
 So there isn’t that worry here.
 That’s good.

 But let’s not pretend these two decisions win the streaming wars.
 One of the reasons the WWE and some NBC sports are fine to go streaming-only is because, well, they aren’t that big to begin with.
 WWE does have a loyal fan base, but it’s not like it’s huge.
 As I just said, only 1.6 million subs, or 0.48% of America.